cicatrizdev/cicatrizdev/README.md

 ### A little bit more about me

 - 💡 I have a personal blog, where I talk about technology.
-It's an irreverent blog,  and the main objective is to bring information for technology enthusiasts and new developers, with some jokes and my own opinion.
+It's an irreverent blog,  and the main objective is bring information for technology enthusiasts and new developers, with some jokes and my own opinion.
 Check this out!
 Link [here](https://pedro-mello.netlify.app/).
-- 🎯 Seeking help more and more people, I create a project called "Adopt a Dev", and you can learn more following this link [here](https://github.com/cicatrizwp/adote-um-dev).
+- 🎯 Seeking help even more people, I create a project called "Adopt a Dev", and you can learn more following this link [here](https://github.com/pedrocmello/adote-um-dev).
 - 🍺 In my free time, I like to drink a good beer and I also like to cook.
 - 🔜 Have a future project to do some live codes, working on a personal project or just studying.
 - 🧭 I have a dream to become a good Tech Lead, someday, without losing the *hands-on* job.
 To make this real, I'll keep deepen my studies into front-end development.